newrelic-experimental/NewRelicReactNativeModule/README.md

 # Getting Started

 ### Add the repo code from GitHub
 * Unzip, clone, or copy this repo to a local workspace.
-Please review the directory structure.
+Please review the directory structure
 * Copy `NewRelicRN.js` and `NewRelicRNModule.js` from the local workspace to the app's root directory
 * Copy the `ios/rnnewrelic` folder from the local workspace to the app's `./ios` directory
 * Copy the `android/app/src/main/java/com` folder from the local workspace to the project's `android/app/src/main/java` directory